Sarthakshaw10/Bank-Loan-Summary-and-Overview-Excel-Dashboard/README.md

 Insights Covered

-  Loan distribution by type and region
+  Loan distribution by type and region.
-  Outstanding loan amounts and aging analysis Repayment trends and performance tracking
+  Outstanding loan amounts and aging analysis.
+  Repayment trends and performance tracking.
-  Customer segmentation and demographic analysis
+  Customer segmentation and demographic analysis.

 Tools Used

-  Excel (formulas, pivot tables, charts)
+  Excel (formulas, pivot tables, charts),
-  Power Query for data transformation and cleaning Dashboard design principles for clarity and interactivity
+  Power Query for data transformation and cleaning, Dashboard design principles for clarity and interactivity